- Instructions for Form 1040NR-EZ - Introductory Material

 Answer all questions.

-If you have ever completed immigration Form I-485 and submitted the form to the U.S. Citizenship and Immigration Services, you have applied to become a green card holder (lawful permanent resident) of the United States.
+If you have ever completed immigration Form I-485 and submitted the form to the U.S. Citizenship and Immigration Services or have ever completed a Form DS-230 and submitted it to the Department of State, you have applied to become a green card holder (lawful permanent resident) of the United States.

 If you checked "Yes" for D1 or D2, you may be a U.S. tax expatriate and special rules may apply to you.
 See Expatriation Tax in chapter 4 of Pub.
 519 for more information.